solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 glooctl add route --name default --namespace gloo-system --path-prefix / --dest-name default-petclinic-80 --dest-namespace gloo-system
 ```

-If you are testing on a local cluster, add the following to your /etc/hosts file:
+As we are testing in a local cluster, add the following to your `/etc/hosts` file:
 ```
 127.0.0.1 dex.gloo-system.svc.cluster.local
 ```
+The OIDC flow redirects the browser to a login page hosts by dex.
+This line in the hosts file will allow this flow to work, with
+Dex hosted inside our cluster (using `kubectl port-forward`).

+{{% notice note %}}
+The browser will display a warning when redirecting to the login page, as the Dex CA cert is not trusted
+by the browser.
+We can ignore the warning in this setup.
+This should be properly address in your
+production setup.
+{{% /notice %}}

-Port forward to gloo
+Port forward to Gloo and Dex:
 ```
 kubectl -n gloo-system port-forward svc/dex 32000:32000 &
 kubectl -n gloo-system port-forward svc/gateway-proxy-v2 8080:80 &